plone/Products.PlonePAS/Products/PlonePAS/README.txt

  - PasswordResetTool (for full functionality)

- - currently requires LDAPUserFolder 2.6b3 or better (though this should be fixed!)

-   and LDAPMultiPlugins 1.0 or better

 Optional

  - PloneTestCase

+ - LDAPUserFolder 2.6b3 or better

- - LDAPUserFolder and LDAPMultiPlugins
+   - LDAPMultiPlugins 1.0 or better

 PlonePAS installs like any other Plone Product, but please note: it does destroy your existing portal user folder.
 There is automatic